couchbaselabs/userprofile-couchbase-mobile-reactnative/Query/README.md

 * As part of profile information, users can now selecting a "university" from a list of possible options

-The list of matching univerisities is queried (using the new Query API) from a local prebuilt "University" Couchbase Lite Database that is bundled in the app.
+The list of matching universities is queried (using the new Query API) from a local prebuilt "University" Couchbase Lite Database that is bundled in the app.
 The user profile information is persisted as a Document in the local Couchbase Lite Database.
-So subsquently, when the user logs out and logs back in again, the profile information is loaded from the Database.
+So subsequently, when the user logs out and logs back in again, the profile information is loaded from the Database.

 Refer to "**ios**" folder for iOS version of app and the "**android**" folder for Android version of the app.